TextMe was looking to reinvent and create a more robust call screen for user’s to see when making and receiving calls.

-TextMe, Inc. was rolling out some new features and removing some outdated ones within the iOS TextMe, TextMe Up, and FreeTone apps.
-The call screen needed to be re-designed to reflect these changes and I was tasked with giving the call screen a refreshed look to be more competitive, display the proper features but still feel familiar to the old call screen.
+TextMe, Inc. was interested in re-designing the call screen because of some new features we were rolling out and some outdated features we were removing.
+I was tasked with giving the call screen a refreshed look to be more competitive and display the proper updated features, but still feel familiar to the old call screen.

 Ad placement and dark patterns (such as tapping the ad instead of “End Call”)